merenlab/merenlab.org/data/ibd-gut-metabolism/index.md

 ### Downloading the public metagenomes used in this study

 The SRA accession number of each sample is listed in [Supplementary Table 1c](https://doi.org/10.6084/m9.figshare.22679080).
 We downloaded the samples from each contributing study individually, over time, using the [NCBI SRA toolkit](https://github.com/ncbi/sra-tools) and particularly the [`fasterq-dump` program](https://github.com/ncbi/sra-tools/wiki/08.-prefetch-and-fasterq-dump) that will download the FASTQ files for each given SRA accession.
+We then gzipped each read file to save on space (and you will see us refer to these gzipped FASTQ files later in the workflow).

 If you want to download all of the samples we used in this work, we recommend a similar strategy (but please keep in mind that the storage requirements for almost 3,000 metagenomes will be huge).
-If you want help with this, feel free to reach out to us.
-For convenience, we've provided a plain-text version of Table 1c in our DATAPACK, which can be accessed at the path `TABLES/all_metagenomes.txt`.
+Feel free to reach out to us for help if you need it.
+For convenience, we've provided a plain-text version of Table 1c in our DATAPACK, which can be accessed at the path `TABLES/00_ALL_SAMPLES_INFO.txt`.
 The last column of that file provides the SRA accessions that can be used for downloading each sample.
+We recommend downloading each read file to the paths listed in the `r1` and `r2` columns for each sample (don't forget the gzip step), as this will keep the file organization consistent with what we expect later and will minimize the need to alter file paths.
+The `00_FASTQ_FILES/` directory referenced in those paths should already exist in the datapack, ready for you to add files to it.

 There is one exception to this strategy, and that is the study by [Quince et al. 2015](https://doi.org/10.1038/ajg.2015.357).
 There are no deposited sequences under [the NCBI BioProject for this study](https://www.ncbi.nlm.nih.gov/bioproject/270985).
-The SRA accession column for these samples contains only the BioProject accession number (PRJEB7576), and these rows should be skipped when using `fasterq-dump` to download samples.
+The SRA accession column for these samples in `TABLES/00_ALL_SAMPLES_INFO.txt` contains NaN values, and these rows should be skipped when using `fasterq-dump` to download samples.
 We accessed these metagenomes directly from the study authors.

+{:.notice}
+If you are paying close attention, you might notice that not all of the samples from each contributing study are included in our dataset.
+A few samples here and there were dropped due to errors during processing (i.e., failed assembly) or missing metadata.

 ### Metagenome processing: single assemblies and annotations